 With respect to non-Student Data, if you receive a marketing email from us, you can follow the unsubscribe link included in each of our email marketing communications to opt-out of receiving such marketing emails.

 In some instances, you will be required to opt-in to receiving marketing email communications in order to receive such emails, in which case you consent to receiving such communications from us.
-You may withdraw your consent to receiving communications from us at any time by clicking “unsubscribe” at the bottom of the e-mail communications, or sending us an email with your name and email address at email@example.com.
+You may withdraw your consent to receiving communications from us at any time by clicking “unsubscribe” at the bottom of the e-mail communications or by visiting this link and unsubscribing there.

 Note to EU Individuals only: You have legal rights in respect of our EU Processing of personal data (please see the end note to the Access and Correction section below), including the right to ask us not to use your personal data for marketing purposes at any time.
 If you have opted in, you can subsequently withdraw your consent to marketing whether by us or by third parties at any time by using the link above.